eqNj/eqN-PD2-Filter/README.md

 Only high-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.

 Magic arrows are hidden for all classes.
-Rare bolts are hidden for all classes except Amazons.
-Rare arrows will still show.
+Rare arrows and bolts will still show.

 Non-magic (for imbuing) and magic circlets of all kinds are hidden.